Pet Fed India: Mumbai Pet Fed 2017

 Pet Fed's first move to Mumbai happened on 16 & 17 December at MMRDA Grounds.
 The reception of the event was huge as the event saw 19,000+ humans and 2,500+ pets in attendance.

 The excitement was galore with the presence of celebrities like Dino Morea, Ashutosh Gowariker, Chunky Panday & Ananya Panday, Aditya Thakrey, Minissha Lamba, Pooja Chopra who had come with their dogs.
 Other celebrities like Sidharth Malhotra, Malaika Arora, Karan Kundra & VJ Anusha gave this festival for pets a shout out on their Social Media.

 Pet Fed was awarded the Limca Book of records in Mumbai the same year for being the biggest gathering of dogs at an event in India.

-Over 120 brands participated in the festival, with some popular pet care brands like Royal Canin, Drools & delirious food brands like Bombay Food Truck, Has Juices, Chaayos.
-Dogs even got to choose from doggy ice creams as well as dog beers!

 Pet Fed 2018-19

 The 2018-19 editions of Pet Fed were all about dedicating those two days to your pets and encouraging people to adopt Indie breeds as pets.
 There was a huge inclination towards adoption drives, where a lot of Animal Welfare NGOs put up adoption booths.
 To encourage people with Indie pets, free entry was allowed for people who had Indie breeds as pets.
 For the rest of the crowd, the event was ticketed as usual.